all-kind-websites/en-touto-nika-website/README.md

 - If user takes a brake, save the points to server.
 - In categories for mixed game, if user does not have internet and fails to download filters, so an alert message and do not download filters.
 If user activates internet then ...
 - save points to redux => saveGradeToCache(totalPoints);
+- if user clicks the back button after answering a question, clean the choice made in localstorage.
+Maybe don't push to game but replace, so user will not be able to go back.
+- delete export history from App
+- if user navigates back from a mix game, take him to multi categories accordingly